tyclipso/dac7_reporter/README.md

 ## English summary

-DAC7 Reporter is a desktop application to submit signed XML files in the DIP format to the DPI/DAC7 API.
+DAC7 Reporter is a desktop application to submit signed DAC7 reports to the DIP/DAC7 API.
 This is a German government API for reporting tax related information.

 The application can be compiled for Linux, macOS and Windows.
 It is currently only available in